winitzki/scall/tutorial/programming_dhall.md

 #### Limitations

-The main limitation of this assertion trick is that it can work only with literal values.
+The main limitation of this technique is that it can work only with literal values.

 For instance, `safeDiv x y` can divide only by a literal `Natural` values `y`.
 This is so because the check `y == 0` is done at type-checking time.